top of page

 Photo by Ruth Emily Hanson ARPS

-Simon Hill HonFRPS is an award-winning photographer living in the north of England and working internationally.
-His work embraces a broad range of genres including editorial, documentary, portrait, event, heritage and landscape.
+Simon Hill CPhot FRGS HonFRPS is an award-winning editorial photographer living in the north of England and working internationally.
+His work embraces a range of genres including portrait, heritage, landscape, and documentary.
+He has publication credits in over 300 periodicals including National Geographic Magazine, The Observer Magazine, The Sunday Times Magazine; and almost all UK newspapers including The Guardian, The Telegraph and The Sunday Times.

-With over 300 publication credits - including National Geographic Magazine, The Observer Magazine and The Sunday Times Magazine - Simon has had work exhibited at the National Portrait Gallery (where his work is held in the National Collection), the National Media Museum, the Imperial War Museum, Photo North Festival, the Council of Europe, UNESCO and UNICEF.
-Simon's portrait work is held in the RPS New Collection and his documentary work is held in the collection of the Martin Parr Foundation.
+Simon's work has been exhibited at the National Portrait Gallery, the National Media Museum, the Imperial War Museum, the British Museum, Photo North Festival, the Council of Europe, UNESCO (Paris) and UNICEF (New York).
+His portrait photography is held in the RPS New Collection and his documentary work is held in the collection of the Martin Parr Foundation.

 bottom of page